deepconrad/Conrad-nit-Series/README.md

   - model-card
 ---

-# Conrad NIT 120B
+# Conrad NIT Model

-Conrad NIT 120B is a Deep Conrad model for text generation, structured reasoning, and system-level assistance tasks.
+Conrad NIT Model is a Deep Conrad model for text generation, structured reasoning, and system-level assistance tasks.

 It is part of the Deep Conrad model lineage and is associated with the companyâ€™s public website, documentation surfaces, and support workflows: